A-Z Guide On Clicker Training Basics

 — A quiet place

-Go to your dog, show him the treats and go to a quiet place.
+Go to a quiet place and show him the treats.
 In the beginning of training, you should be as free from distractions as possible because you are both learning the rules of the game.

-The first task is simple: Load the Clicker
+The First Task is Simple: Load the Clicker w/ Positive Reinforcement

 You must teach your dog that clicking equals reward.
-Your dog must simply learn that the sound of the click means a delicious treat is on its way.
+Your dog must simply learn that the sound of the click means a delicious treat reward is on its way.
 Without loading the clicker, your dog has no understanding of the meaning of the sound.
-Clicking means nothing to a dog until you teach him the meaning.
+A clicking sound means nothing to a dog until you teach him the meaning.

 That is one of the most common misconceptions I see, people think the clicker is magical and is genetically designed to have an important meaning to your dog.
 Nope, it can even startle or scare some dogs, until they understand it’s meaning.